gnaur/simbot/README.md

 It references a roboclaw2 driver - you will need to change this for your robot

 The model simulates 2 intel realsense D415 cameras , a SICK TIM 240 lidar and an RGB camera on a differnetial base robot

+## Dependencies
+For ROS2 Galactic you will need these packages built from src as they are not released in galactic yet

+* laser_filters
+* pointcloud_to_laserscan
+* twist_mux

+You also need the realsense  sdk and realsense-ros packages

+The launch  file (if not simulating) tries to launch a roboclaw2 driver, change this to the real base driver you have

+Use rosdep to install other dependent packages